The Warranty Game: Enforcing Your Product Warranty J. M. Edgar, J.D., C.M.C.

 Execution is not as ominous as it sounds and garnishment has nothing to do with how you decorate your grilled salmon pâté platter.

 If this is not enough, the sheriff then auctions off any property of the defendant and uses to proceeds to pay the judgment.
-Any remaining funds are returned to the defendant, minus the Sheriff's "modest" collection fee.
+Any remaining funds are returned to the defendant, minus the Sheriff's "modest" transaction fee.

 You have to go through a process of registering the judgment in the defendant's state and county, then request a writ from the court having jurisdiction in that county to execute on the defendant's property.

 Garnishment is the process of legally compelling a third party that owes the defendant money or has possession of the defendant's property to hand it over to the court rather than to the defendant.

 They buy everyone's products and almost always pay in arrears, so they owe almost everyone money on any given day.
 And, they do business in every state, so they are conveniently nearby.

 Finding Someone to Garnish

-If you are not sure who to go after as garnishee defendant, you can find out exactly who owes the company money, and the name and address and account number of every one of the company's bank accounts in what is called a "debtor's examination".
+If you are not sure who to go after as garnishee, you can find out exactly who owes the defendant money, and the name and address, and account number of every one of the company's bank accounts in what is called a "debtor's examination".

-The process for forcing the company to appear for an oral examination varies from state to state, but typically you make an application to the court.
+The process for forcing the company to appear for an oral examination varies from state to state but typically you make an application to the court.
 The court then sends the defendant an order requiring it to produce a representative to answer questions about its finances.

 But, if the company does return answers to your written questions, or someone actually does show up to answer your oral questions, which s/he must do under oath, then you will find out where their assets are and who owes them money.
-Now you can proceed with garnishing these garnishment defendants.
+Now you can proceed with garnishing these garnishees.